shell-pool/shpool/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Version info**
 Run `shpool version` and paste the output here

 **Logs**
-Run `journalctl --user -u shpool` to pull logs related to shpool.
-You will likely want to use a pastebin to post the logs, and you may need to trim the output with `tail`.
+Run `journalctl --output cat --user -u shpool` to pull logs related to shpool, then attach the file to this issue.
+You may need to trim the output with `tail`.